a-rashid-saaka/google-workspace/README.md

 Explore the other settings in this section and also click on each of the other three cards and review the available settings

 <h4>Configuring end user access</h4>

 <strong>Scenario</strong>

-Your company has a strong focus on the confidentiality of their corporate information.
-John, the CEO has become aware that it is common practice for non-permanent staff to use their own personal email accounts to conduct business.
-Some non-permanent staff have created a Gmail filter which forwards all mail received to their personal account and John would like to stop this practice.
+Your company strongly emphasizes the confidentiality of corporate information.
+John, the CEO, has become aware that it is common practice for non-permanent staff to use their personal email accounts to conduct business.
+Some non-permanent staff have created a Gmail filter that forwards all mail received to their personal account, and John would like to stop this practice.

 I. Click the "Apps" icon >  Google Workspace > click the "Gmail" service.

 II.
 Click "End User Access."
-You may need to scroll down to see this section.
+You will need to scroll down to see this section if you don't mind.

 III.
-Click on your top level organization on the left and ensure that POP and IMAP access are both set to OFF.
+Click on your top-level organization on the left to ensure that POP and IMAP access are set to OFF.

 IV.
 If you made changes, click SAVE.